Exploring CP phase in $\tau$-lepton Yukawa coupling in Higgs decays at the LHC: Results

 We now discuss the sensitivity of these asymmetries to the measurement of CP phase, $\alpha$, in $H\tau^+\tau^-$ coupling at the 13 TeV LHC.
-For this, we take into account of the statistical uncertainty in the measurement of an asymmetry which is defined as follows
+To obtain the bound on CP violating coupling $\alpha$, we find those values of $\alpha$ for which the asymmetries deviate from the SM prediction by a certain confidence level.
+The statistical uncertainty in the measurement of an asymmetry is defined as follows

 where $\mathcal L$ is the integrated luminosity, $\mathcal A_{\rm SM}$ is the expected value of an asymmetry in the SM, $\sigma_{\rm SM}$ is the total tau pair cross section in the SM and $\epsilon$ is the experimental efficiency factor for the detection of such events after inclusion of realistic cuts and background elimination.
 We estimate this efficiency utilizing the recent analysis on Higgs boson searches in its hadronic $\tau$ decays.
 The $\epsilon$ is the ratio between the number of events after the realistic cuts and the expected number of events.
 From recent ATLAS paper ~\cite{Aad:2015vsa} for gluon fusion channel and subsequent decays of Higgs into hadronic taus, the efficiency factor turned out to be 8.9\%.
 The expected number of events is obtained by the product of the theoretical Higgs production cross section in gluon fusion at 8 TeV (19.27 pb), the Higgs decay branching ratio into tau pairs, tau decay branching fractions to charged pion and the integrated luminosity.
 We have assumed this efficiency factor to be same for 13 TeV and used in the estimation of sensitivity of our observables.